facugimo/TecnicasDeProgramacion/README.md

 # TecnicasDeProgramacion
-Deliverables for the "Tecnicas de Programacion" course
+Deliverables for the Técnicas de Programación (Programming Techniques) course of the Astrophysics master by Universidad de La Laguna (ULL).